ntvmb/wxp-installer-for-winpe/README.md

 # wxp-installer-for-winpe
+**NOTE: This tool is unsupported.
+Any bugs you find here will NOT be fixed.**

 A simpler way to install Windows XP using the Windows Preinstalled Environment (WinPE), designed for USB flash drives.

 ### How to use